HERC's Guide to the Nosos Risk Adjustment Score

 To make it easier for researchers to customize the risk scores for their own purposes, we have attempted to present the scoring algorithm as a series of modular SAS macros, with minimal dependence between different tasks.
 For example, if a researcher wishes to use different diagnoses than what we have presented (such as excluding certain types of visits) it will only be necessary to modify the macro that extracts ICD-9/ICD-10 codes.
 A researcher who does not want to use pharmacy codes can skip the pharmacy extract macro and use a modified version of the regression macro that does not include pharmacy codes.
 See Technical Report 30 Appendix A for an example of pulling data and scoring Nosos for a complete fiscal year.

-SAS datasets have been created with computed Nosos scores for all patients in the VA system for FY2006 and forward.
-There are two files per fiscal year with the same variable list: one file of risk scores calculated with pharmacy data (PHA) and one file of risk scores without pharmacy (NOPHA).
+Nosos scores are available for all patients in the VA system for FY2006 and forward, calcuated both with pharmacy data (PHA) and without pharmacy data (NOPHA).
 A brief description of each variable is listed in Appendix A. The instructions for requesting access to the Nosos data are listed in Section 2.
 For questions regarding to V21/Nosos, please contact Elizabeth Gehlert (Elizabeth.Gehlert@va.gov).

 1.1.
 Updates